CIS Tax Advice

 - Employment agencies

-Our team will act quickly and decisively to help you negotiate the CIS minefield.
-We’ll keep your business running smoothly, avoiding contractor downtime, and maintaining the morale of your workforce.
+Our team will act quickly and decisively to help you negotiate the complexities and risks associated with CIS.
+We will help and support you to keep your business operating efficiently and effectively, avoiding contractor downtime, and maintaining the morale of your workers.

 There are several CIS problem areas including the costs of materials used by a subcontractor from whom deductions are made and the use of plant hire.